Byunk/sqlmask/README.md

 ## Options

-- `format`: Enable SQL query formatting (uppercase keywords, lowercase identifiers, reindentation) when masking queries.
-Useful for SQL pattern analysis to consolidate the format of the SQL.
+- `format`: Consolidate the format of the SQL query.
+- `remove_limit`: Remove LIMIT, OFFSET, and TOP clauses from SQL queries.